Translate

 "Election is the gracious purpose of God, according to which He regenerates, justifies, sanctifies, and glorifies sinners.
 It is consistent with the free agency of man, and comprehends all the means in connection with the end.
 It is the glorious display of God's sovereign goodness, and is infinitely wise, holy, and unchangeable.
 It excludes boasting and promotes humility."

 Predestination covers God's purposes which He has marked out for the Christian.
 Sometimes people err in thinking God has a parallel form of predestination for those who die in their sins, resulting in God sending some to hell and others to heaven.
-The doctrine of predestination only covers God's purposes for the Christian, whereas the sinner's choice to reject Christ and die in their sins lies as their choice and mistake (see John 3:17-18; Acts 13:46).
+The doctrine of predestination only covers God's purposes for the Christian - a gracious, active outworking of His salvation decree.
+As for the remainder of sinful human beings, God ordained to let them continue in their freely chosen path to reject Him - a passive outworking of His decree of judgment called "reprobation" or just rejection of sinners.
+Predestination is a free act of God's grace and reprobation is a passive act of God's judgment letting the sinner go onward in their free rejection of him.

 Predestination in Romans 8:29 unfolds what is meant by "the purpose of God" in Romans 8:29.
 Notice how Paul emphasizes God's Sovereignty operating in the believer's life.
 God "causes" all things.
 Christ is the pattern and end goal of the believer's salvation in God's work of predestination.
 God is the Orchestrator of human affairs.
 Even when mankind sins, God can still use the foolish decisions of sinful men to achieve His ultimate purpose.